A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Results

 \subsection{Phase Cycling and Noise Reduction}

-Phase cycling has been used in multidimensional NMR\cite{Ernst1} and collinear optical 2DFT spectroscopy\cite{Warren1,Warren2} to extract signals and remove noise, interference effects or multiple-quantum contributions.
-It is therefore useful for non-collinear experiments that suffer from a low signal-to-noise ratio.
-Some situations may be dominated by noise source such as pump scatter, which emanates from the same location as the TFWM signal.
-In 2DFT spectra, pump scatter is observed along the diagonal of the single-quantum spectra, because the pump is only self-coherent.
-This is not an issue for two-quantum spectra, because the Fourier transform occurs to a location where there is no pump scatter.
+Phase cycling has been used in multidimensional NMR\cite{Ernst1} and collinear optical 2DFT spectroscopy\cite{Warren1,Warren2,Marcus} to extract signals and remove noise, interference effects or multiple-quantum contributions.
+It is therefore useful for non-collinear experiments\cite{Zanni2} that suffer from a low signal-to-noise ratio.
+Some situations may be dominated by noise sources such as pump scatter, which emanates from the same location as the TFWM signal.
+In 2DFT spectra, pump scatter is observed along the diagonal of the single-quantum spectra, because the pump is only self-coherent, i.e. only correlated when $\omega_{\tau}=\omega_{\rm t}$.
+This is not an issue for two-quantum spectra, because the Fourier transform yields a different spectral range, without pump scatter.
 In the single-quantum 2DFT spectra, cycling the phase of the excitation pulses during a 2DFT scan suppresses the noise along the diagonal.